pickles976/BountyWebsite/README.md

     python manage.py check_war_status

+Sends a discord message to all users with recent relevant activity

+    python manage.py send_messages

 This will migrate the db and load fixtures.
 Good for a database reset in development

     python manage.py makemigrations users